Public Blog

 Understanding User Journeys in the Rentals Market

-EIRA Case Study: researching user journeys of an online platform to optimize UX and improve conversion rates.
+EIRA Case Study: researching user journeys of an online platform to optimise UX and improve conversion rates.

 Peripheral & bimanual reaching after stroke with left visual neglect